 On-line participation, via our BlackBoard Collaborate class sessions, is very important to your learning process in this course.
-To track and evaluation your level of participation, the points awarded for online class participation will vary from zero to 50 for the semester.
-As guide, a score of 50 will be given to a student who logs in for each scheduled class session, is prepared, volunteers answers, asks good questions, and offers his or her opinion while respectfully listening to the opinions of others.
-A score of 35 will be given to a student who does all of the above, but only occasionally volunteers thoughtful questions and opinions.
+To track and evaluate your level of participation, the points awarded for on-line class participation will vary from zero to 50 for the semester.
+As a guide, a score of 50 points will be given to a student who logs in for each scheduled class session, is prepared, volunteers answers, asks good questions, and offers his or her opinion while respectfully listening to the opinions of others.
+A score of 35 points will be given to a student who does all of the above, but only occasionally volunteers thoughtful questions and opinions.
 A student who attends every class session, but rarely volunteers an answer will get 15-20 points.
 Lack of meaningful participation and sporadic online attendance will result in zero points awarded.

-(12) Required Technical Resources: Computer Hardware/Software
+(11) Required Technical Resources: Computer Hardware/Software

-- Minimum Operating System: - Windows 7 SP1 (Professional preferred) - Mac OS X 10.8 or 10.9 - Minimum Processor Speed: Equivalent to an Intel Core 2 Duo (1.5 GHz) - Minimum RAM: 4 GB - Minimum Hard Disk Space: 150 GB of free hard disk space (after all programs are loaded) - Networking Capability: Wireless networking (802.11g or n) and an Ethernet port - Strongly Recommended Accessories: - An Ethernet cable (Even if you will primarily use wireless, a wired connection is faster and more reliable for video-streaming, live online meetings and large file uploads and downloads.) - o A power surge protector - o CD/DVD drive and/or "thumb" or flash drive(s), plus a backup storage mechanism - Microsoft Excel 2007 or later (Windows or Macintosh) - USB Headset with Microphone: - To participate in our live sessions via BlackBoard Collaborate, it is highly recommended that you use a USB headset with a microphone.
+- Operating system: Microsoft Windows 8.1 or 10 (64-bit) or Mac OS X 10.10 or higher - Minimum hard drive free space: 100GB, SSD recommended - Minimum processor speed: Intel 4th Gen Core i5 or faster - Minimum RAM: 8GB - Networking Capability: Wireless networking (802.11g or n) and an Ethernet port - Strongly Recommended Accessories: - An Ethernet cable (Even if you will primarily use wireless, a wired connection is faster and more reliable for video-streaming, live online meetings and large file uploads and downloads.) - A power surge protector - o CD/DVD drive and/or "thumb" or flash drive(s), plus a backup storage mechanism - Microsoft Excel 2007 or later (Windows or Macintosh) - USB Headset with Microphone: - To participate in our live sessions via BlackBoard Collaborate, it is highly recommended that you use a USB headset with a microphone.
 Using BlackBoard Collaborate without a headset often results in a loud echo, high-pitched feedback, or both, which can be highly disruptive for all involved.
 Logitech is a good brand and their headsets can be found for a reasonable price online or locally at a Staples, Best Buy, or Amazon.